sofakid/Skoarcery/README.md

 Skoar and Skoarcery
 ===================

-Skoar is a musical notation language,
+Skoar is a musical notation language.

-Like, chords written the way you'd write them, and.. everything else the way I'd write them.

-Skoar's also for Python, but the focus is currently on SuperCollider.

-Skoarcery, is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.
+Skoarcery is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.

 Skoar
 -----

-Skoar is a mini language, it is compiled into a parse tree that can be traversed, implementing a SuperCollider Pattern.
+Skoar is a mini language, it is compiled into a parse tree that can be traversed, implementing a SuperCollider pattern.

     ("""